vision-web3/validatornode/README.md

 ### 2.1 System requirements

-The exact system requirements depend on the operating system, other software installed, and the expected load of the Pantos Validator Node (which determines the concurrency and number of Celery workers).
+The exact system requirements depend on the operating system, other software installed, and the expected load of the Vision Validator Node (which determines the concurrency and number of Celery workers).
 Here we assume a virtual machine (VM) with a minimal Debian or Ubuntu installation.
-The Pantos Validator Node's web server and Celery workers, as well as PostgreSQL and RabbitMQ are assumed to run on the same VM.
+The Vision Validator Node's web server and Celery workers, as well as PostgreSQL and RabbitMQ are assumed to run on the same VM.

 The minimum system requirements then are
 - 2 vCPUs,